defenseunicorns/leapfrogai/adr/0007-rag-eval-framework.md

   - Needle in a Haystack (retrieval): determines if a needle of information is correctly retrieved from the vector store by RAG
   - Needle in a Haystack (response): determines if a needle of information is correctly given in the final response of the LLM in a RAG pipeline
   - HumanEval: Evaluates an LLM's code generation abilities (not RAG-enabled, but it useful as an established baseline to compare against)
+  - Annotation Relevancy: A custom metric that measures how often documents that have nothing to do with the question are cited in the annotations.
+Higher is better

   While these metrics are going to be utilized first to balance value-gained and time to implement, we will be adding additional evaluation metrics soon following MVP status.
 Potential options include:
   - RAG retrieval Hit Rate: non-LLM metric that evaluates how often a retrieved context matches the expected context for a question/answer scenario